bullintheserver/linuxstudysessions/topic1.md

     - Donors receive pre-defined bonus in event of success
 - *Dual licensing*
     - Free software is offered in parallel under more restrictive or proprietary license
-    - Guarantees more xtensive features
+    - Guarantees more extensive features
     - Business editions
 - *Professional services*
     - Consulting, maintenance, helpdesk, hosting, support